-A.1.6 Canceling, Replacing, or Transferring Financial Instruments

-The financial assurance mechanisms outlined in this appendix are designed so that licensees may not cancel them without NRC approval, even if a replacement instrument is being established.
-Licensees who wish to cancel their existing financial mechanisms must first submit a replacement to NRC for review and approval or notify NRC that decommissioning has been completed.
+A.1.6 Canceling, Replacing, or Transferring Financial Instruments replacement to NRC for review and approval or notify NRC that decommissioning has been completed.
 If a replacement mechanism is provided to NRC for review, the current mechanism will not be canceled or released before NRC's review and approval of the replacement mechanism.
 Licensees should provide NRC with adequate time to review proposed replacement mechanisms.
 Upon NRC's approval of the replacement mechanism (or termination of the license if decommissioning has been completed), the applicable NRC Branch Chief will stamp the current mechanism as "canceled," sign it, and release it to the licensee.